 Keep the Glass Centered

-Bring the pipe back to a level positions and come out of the furnace.
+Bring the pipe back to a level position and come out of the furnace.
 Now, you have the first gather of glass.
 The glass is hot and moving, so it is essential that the pipe is always moving and kept level so that you can control it.
-If you stop turning the glass will sag; After lower the end of the iron, the glass will extend; if you spin fast, the gather will expand.
+If you stop turning, the glass will sag; After lower the end of the iron, the glass will extend; if you spin fast, the gather will expand.
 The glass must stay centered, so keep turning evenly.

 Cool the Pipe

-Cool the pipe on the pipe warmer so that you can hold the iron closer to the glass, while still turning the pipe iron.
+Cool the pipe on the pipe warmer so that you can hold the iron closer to the glass while still turning the pipe iron.

 Shape the Glass Gather